mrustaa/ButtonClickStyle/README.md

    .Shadow / .Color / .ColorFlat
    Will change alpha for "add.view" from 0.0 to 1.0

-- "Move
+- Move
    .Pulsate / .Press / .Shake
    Will change the strength of movement for "self.view" from 0.0 to 1.0

-- "TapGesture
+- Tap Gesture
    .Fave / .AndroidClickable
-   Will increase bubble radius
+   Will increase bubble radius for "add.view"

 - Loading
    .Glare
-   No change
+   No change for "add.view"

 <!-- ![image](https://github.com/mrustaa/GifPresentations/blob/master/ButtonClickStyle/ui3.gif) -->